English

 How do I get to Versailles from Paris?

 You can easily reach Versailles by train from Paris.
 The RER C train line provides direct access to the Palace.
+Want to avoid planning the logistics?
+Simply opt for tickets with round-trip transfers from Paris.

 What is the best time to visit Versailles to avoid crowds?